Our Troubled Society – The Truth About Methamphetamine

 Social Effects of Crystal Meth

-In addition, those addicted to meth, without professional help, often end up losing their jobs, going broke, losing their families, and, in many cases, finding themselves homeless.
+Also, those addicted to meth, without professional help, often end up losing their jobs, going broke, losing their families, and, in many cases, finding themselves homeless.
 This contributes to urban blight and causes a drag on our economy, with hospitalization and incarceration costs absorbed by taxpayers.

 Crystal Meth’s Rise to Popularity

 Even in the light of these numerous extreme dangers, meth maintains a level of popularity that is truly alarming.
 In a national survey of teens and young adults, around 35% of people aged 18-23 said that they had used methamphetamine.
-This same age group reported only around 7% had used cocaine and 12.5% had used heroin.
+This same age group reported only about 7% had used cocaine and 12.5% had used heroin.
 That is a staggering disparity that can be explained by a couple of different factors.

 Fighting Meth Use and Production in the US

 If you or someone you know is struggling with an addiction to methamphetamine or any other substance, please, pick up the phone and call us now.
 We can help.
 Call toll-free today for more information on addiction treatment options, or to learn more on the truth about methamphetamine.